flacito/gitlab_backup/test/README.md

   clean machine as this is the procedure we use on our CI server
 1. Clone this repository
 1. Go to the test directory in a command window
-1. Create a `TF_VAR_postgres_password` environment variable with a password compliant to Postgres' requirements, the Terraform configuration will create the Docker secret from this
 1. Run `terraform init`
 1. Run  `terrafrom apply`.
 This will create the Docker Stack and test it.
 1. If you're done testing run `terrafrom destroy`